prometheusresearch/baseline-codebase/src/rex.platform/doc/configuration.rst

 also be a custom widget or data access port.
 This configuration is found in the settings.yaml file of a package.
 This is an example of a main menu::

-    main_menu:
+    menu:
-    - title: Recruit Participants
+    - title: Home
       items:
-      - rex.study:/recruitment-admin/
-      - rex.study:/recruitment-admin/manage-families
+      - url: rex.platform_demo:/
+        access: anybody
-    - title: Enroll Participants
+    - title: Schools
       items:
-      - rex.study:/enrollment-admin/
-      - rex.study:/enrollment-admin/appointment
+      - url: rex.platform_demo:/school_admin
+        access: admin
-      - rex.study:/enrollment-admin/participants
+      - url: rex.platform_demo:/school_viewer
+        access: viewer

-In this example, the main menu will display two groups; Recruit Participants and Enroll Participants.
-Within the Recruit Participant Group, two items will be displayed corresponding to the configuration in the /recruitment-admin/ and /recruitment-admin/manage-families paths of the rex.study package.
-These two paths map to wizards that are contained within the urlmap.yaml file (or corresponding linked files) of the rex.study package.
+In this example, the main menu will display two groups; Home and Schools.
+Within the Home Group, There is a single item that any user can access that maps onto the / path.
+Within the Schools Group, there are two items that map onto these paths; /school_admin and /school_viewer.
+Each of these items are assigned to different permissions (admin and viewer)

+Further information regarding the application menu can be found in the :doc:`rex.widget_chrome/configuration/index`.

 RexAction
 ---------